CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: Edit INDEX [NEW_TITLE] c/[NEW_CONTENT] start/[NEW_TIME] [NEW_DATE] end/[NEW_TIME] [NEW_DATE] #[NEW_TAGS]

-> Edit the task at the specified INDEX<br>
+* Edit the task at the specified INDEX
-> The index refers to the index number shown in the last task listing<br>
+* The index refers to the index number shown in the last task listing
-> Existing values will be updated to the new input values<br>
+* Existing values will be updated to the new input values
-> When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative<br>
+* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative
-> You can remove all the task's tags by typing # without specifying any tags after it
+* You can remove all the task's tags by typing # without specifying any tags after it
-> You can remove the task's starting date time by typing start/ without specifying any date time after it
+* You can remove the task's starting date time by typing start/ without specifying any date time after it
-> You can remove the task's ending date time by typing end/ without specifying any date time after it
+* You can remove the task's ending date time by typing end/ without specifying any date time after it

-    Examples:
+**Examples:**

-    edit 1 c/new content: edits the content of task number 1 to "new content"
+   * edit 1 c/new content
+      >*edits the content of task number 1 to "new content"*

-    edit 2 start/3 apr 4pm: edits the start date time of task number 2 to 4pm of 3 April
+    * edit 2 start/3 apr 4pm
+      >*edits the start date time of task number 2 to 4pm of 3 April*

-    edit 3 end/6:30pm 4 apr #mrt: edits the end date time of task number 2 to 6:30pm of 4 April and add a tag mrt
+    * edit 3 end/6:30pm 4 apr #mrt
+      >*edits the end date time of task number 2 to 6:30pm of 4 April and add a tag mrt*

 #### Mark Task As Done : `mark`